mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

 The Dependency Inversion Principle is based on the following two concepts:

 1. High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+Both should depend on abstractions, i.e., abstract classes = interfaces.
 2. Abstractions should not depend on details.
 Details should depend on abstractions.

 It is a way of protecting from implementation changes in low-level modules.
 Note that: